dragon-slayer875/PcPocket/README.md

 ### Custom Parsers

-PCPocket allows you to create custom parsers for importing data from various sources.
+PcPocket allows you to create custom parsers for importing data from various sources.
 This feature is designed for advanced users who want to integrate their own data formats into the application.
 To create a custom parser, follow these steps:

 1. Create a python script that reads your data source and outputs it to stdout in the following format: